rcply/rcply.github.io/software_install.md

-## Installing software on a Mac
+## Installing software on a Mac or Unix-like system

-This is sometimes a difficult and frustrating business.
+This can be a difficult and frustrating business.
 These notes are just for the easy cases.
 Most cases are easy, especially for popular software (one of the reasons that software might be popular is that it's easy to install), but when things don't work, there are so many possible things that might have gone wrong that you'll need to get advice from an expert or Google the error message.

+Ordinary Unix systems generally are set up to allow compilation of programs - you can skip to the next section.
+If you're using a Mac, you may need to install a compiler first.

-### Do you have a compiler installed already?
+### Do you have a compiler installed already (Macs)?

 You need to open a 'Terminal'.
 You can find the Terminal program from the Finder, following: